 First Aid Beauty FAB Pharma Arnica Relief & Rescue Mask

 Arnica flower is a botanical extract that speeds up the natural healing process of skin and prevent irritation and bruising.
 That, together with centella asiatica, a medicinal herb used in Chinese medicine, comprise this crowd fave mask that soothes stressed-out and sensitized skin.

 Joanna advises to focus on serums, moisturizers, and SPF in the day time.
 “Cleanse or simply rinse your face with tepid (lukewarm) water,” suggests Joanna.
 Then add a serum, moisturizer, and sunscreen.
 No cleanser for day?
 That's right: Joanna suggests sticking with a gentle cleanser, and only at night, to remove makeup and impurities built up throughout the day.

 Night skin care routine for sensitive skin

 For evening, Joanna suggests a routine of just “a gentle cleanser and serum.”

-You should still exfoliate if you have sensitive skin (this goes for all other skin types as well), but it should only be done once a week.
-“Exfoliate very gently with an exfoliating mask,” she suggests, similar to the one in her eponymous Exfoliating Mask since it contains “lactic acidosis and pineapple enzymes, which are great for sensitive skin.”
+You should still exfoliate if you have sensitive skin (this goes for all other skin types as well), but it should only be done once a week with gentle ingredients such as PHA skincare.
+“Exfoliate very gently with an exfoliating mask,” she suggests, similar to the one in her Exfoliating Mask since it contains “lactic acidosis and pineapple enzymes, which are great for sensitive skin.”
 She’d also recommend “exfoliants with fruit enzymes as opposed to a scrub, so you don't inflame the skin but get some nice cell turnover.”

 woman&home thanks Joanna Vargas for her time and expertise.